| 2019 |

 | 2024 |

-FOXN3 binds the promoter region of FSIP1 (Fibrous Sheath Interacting Protein 1) in melanoma cells, regulating FSIP1 expression and autophagic activity; differential FOXN3 subcellular localization was observed between Vemurafenib-sensitive and -resistant melanoma cells. |
+FOXN3 binds to the promoter region of FSIP1 (Fibrous Sheath Interacting Protein 1) in melanoma cells, regulating its expression.
+FOXN3 overexpression reduces autophagic activity in melanoma cells, and differential FOXN3 subcellular localization was observed between Vemurafenib-sensitive and -resistant melanoma cell lines. |

 Clinical, cosmetic and investigational dermatology |